ptrln/active_enumeration/README.md

 ## Why did you make this gem?

 There are other similar solutions to the problem out there, but I did not find any that included associations between enumerations.
-I also found learning a new syntax kind of annoying, so I though it'll be nice to have everything work with an ActiveRecord like syntax.
+I also found learning a new syntax kind of annoying, so I thought it'll be nice to have everything work with ActiveRecord like syntax.

 Benefits: